ddliu/gulp-remote-src/README.md

 - `buffer` (default is true)

     Pipe out files as buffer or as stream.
-Note that some plugins does not support streaming.
+Note that some plugins do not support streaming.

 - `requestOptions`